PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 target-wordlist This is the list of words to be written to the FPGA's RAM.

+_tbranches Stores the addresses of Forth words, so that it is easy to look up the address of a jump.
-_tbranches Stores branch addressess to simplify cross compilation.
-Also saved to the build directory.
+This data is also saved to the build directory.

 tbranches ???